DFE-Digital/early-careers-framework/docs/source/2022-cohort-closure-information-for-lead-providers.html.md

 To help providers identify these ECTs in the API v3 test environment, there’s a field in the `GET participant` API endpoints called `cohort_changed_after_payments_frozen`.

-For ECTs who’ve moved to the 2024 cohort, the field will have a `TRUE` value in it.
+For ECTs who’ve moved to the 2024 cohort, the field will have a `true` value in it.

 When calling the `GET participant` endpoint, the ECT’s `cohort` value will be `2024`.
 When calling the `GET participant-declarations` endpoint, the ECT will have historical declarations in their original cohort.